7014gree/loot-logger-cleaner/README.md

 - Iterate through all .log files
 - Read the data as JSON using `json.load()`
 - Convert the `data['date']` value to datetime format using `datetime.strptime()`
-- Check if the date value is within the period in which Leagues 3 was active (19th Jan 2022 - 16th March 2022)
+- Check if the date value is within the period in which Leagues 3 was running (19th Jan 2022 - 16th March 2022)
 - If the date value is within the Leagues 3 timeframe, write it to [name]-leagues.log
-- If the date data is outside of the Leagues 3 timeframe, write it [name].log
+- If the date data is outside of the Leagues 3 timeframe, write it [name]-non-leagues.log

 ## Issues